WudDoo/42-C-Piscine/README.md

     <td align="right" width="68"><b><a href="./Rush00">0%</a></b></td>
   </tr>
 </table>
-(I forgot to sumbit the functions inside a folder.)
+(Forgot to sumbit the functions inside a folder.)
 <br/>
 <br/>